'Cutting-edge technology' to be implemented in school curriculums

-Never during his five years teaching technology at Moncton's Harrison Trimble High School had Adam Binet seen his students so eager to work on a project as they were with the Blue Kits.
+Never during his five years teaching technology at Harrison Trimble High School in Moncton had Adam Binet seen his students so eager to work on a project as they were with the Blue Kits.

 These starter kits teach students about cybersecurity and the internet of things, a concept that describes how more and more everyday objects are connected to the internet and enabled to send and receive data.